If you’ve been diagnosed with psoriatic arthritis (PsA) but still have uncontrolled skin and joint

-It's important to keep inflammation in check, so remember to ask your doctor how inflammation can play a role in your symptoms.
+It's important to keep inflammation in check, so remember to ask your rheumatologist how inflammation can play a role in your symptoms.
 Healthy lifestyle and diet choices can help reduce inflammation—and a Living Well Kit, packed with anti-inflammatory recipes, can get you started.

 Chronic inflammation from PsA has been associated with other conditions, too—like cardiovascular (heart) disease and obesity.
 Inflammatory bowel diseases (IBDs) such as Crohn’s disease and ulcerative colitis also have a higher rate of incidence in patients with psoriatic arthritis, as does uveitis, an inflammatory eye disease.
 If any of these symptoms seem familiar, talk to your rheumatologist who may also refer you to other specialists who manage these conditions.

 It’s important to remember that appropriate, effective